Construction All Risk insurance

 - Owners supplied material

-The main thing to be aware of is that "Construction All Risk” doesn’t cover accidents and injuries in the workplace – these risks are covered under Public and Employers' Liability policies, which we can arrange at the same time, if you wish.
+The main thing to be aware of is that "Construction All Risk” doesn’t cover accidents and injuries in the workplace – these risks are covered under Public Liability policies, which we can arrange at the same time, if you wish.

-For more comprehensive protection
+Popular add ons: for more comprehensive protection

 A form of property insurance that covers structures and materials associated with the job in the event of damage.